 - Being willing to change our beliefs in light of consequences and learn from the past

-We have been looking at how we can use these virtues of intelligent action to deal with tragic conflict or an unavoidable conflict of momentous values and/or obligations in which some values and/or obligations are sacrificed causing suffering.
-In this post I will take a look at the first two virtues on the list; the next two post will discuss the rest.
+We have been looking at how we can use these virtues of intelligent action to intelligently deal with tragic conflict or an unavoidable conflict of momentous values and/or obligations in which some values and/or obligations are sacrificed causing suffering.
+In the last post I covered the first four virtues on the list; in this final post I will take a brief look at the rest.